 - Post a photo of your rain garden shape to the group facebook page or bring it to class next week

-- Think of some plants you’d like to try in your rain garden, post them on the group facebook page
+- Decide on 3 plants you’d like to try in your rain garden

 - Read pages 14-21 in the coursepack

 SEPTEMBER 25 | Class 4: Plant Design & Palette